aditya-4321/Todo-list/README.md

 # Todo-list
-It is a todo list that store the users database like their goals and their achivements.
+It is a todo list that store the users data like their goals and their achivements.